gareth-johnstone/node-sqlanywhere/README.md

 This driver is built using N-API, ensuring a stable and future-proof interface that is independent of the underlying JavaScript engine.
 It is fully `async/await` compatible, providing a clean and modern developer experience.

+> [!NOTE]
+> This is a fork of the original driver [sqlanywhere/node-sqlanywhere](https://github.com/sqlanywhere/node-sqlanywhere)
+>
+> It's not had any updates for several years and was no longer working with newer versions of NodeJS.

 [![NPM](https://nodei.co/npm/@iqx-limited/sqlanywhere.svg?compact=true)](https://nodei.co/npm/@iqx-limited/sqlanywhere/)

 ## Prerequisites